dotnet/docs/docs/framework/wpf/controls/how-to-extract-the-text-content-from-a-richtextbox.md

 ---
-title: "How to: Extract the Text Content from a RichTextBox | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Extract the Text Content from a RichTextBox" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"